Case Studies UX / UI

 Commercial Space Archive

-The Commercial Space Report Archive gives the Space Studies Institute a public-facing retrieval system for early commercial space newsletters, reports, and historical records.
+The Commercial Space Archive gives the Space Studies Institute a public-facing retrieval system for early commercial space newsletters, reports, and historical records.

 Audience

-Primary: Commercial space researchers, historians, advocates, and SSI members
+Primary Commercial space researchers, historians, advocates, and SSI members

 My Role